Exams and other assessments

 Needless to say, assessments – exams in particular – are often the cause of some anxiety for students.
 It’s important to realise that assessment is an integral part of your study and, as with any other study skill, the skills you need for assessment can be learnt and developed.

 If you are looking for a course and want to compare how various programmes are assessed, a good starting point is to use the Unistats site.

 Formative continuous assessment

 This type of assessment is ‘continuous’ (i.e. on-going) throughout your course.
 It is called ‘formative’ because it is used to support and progress your learning.
-Formative assessment can involve, for example:
+Examples include:

 - presentations to your peers and tutor

 Formative continuous assessments may count as a part of your final course grade, except perhaps in the first year of an Honours Degree.
 However, assessment arrangements vary from course to course so it’s best to check carefully with any universities or colleges that interest you.